Abraham Rademaker

-Abraham Rademaker (1677 – 21 January 1735) was an 18th-century painter and printmaker from the Northern Netherlands.
+Abraham Rademaker (1677 – 21 January 1735) was an 18th-century painter and printmaker from the Dutch Republic.

 Biography

 Rademaker was born in Lisse.
 According to the RKD he was a versatile artist who painted Italianate landscapes, but is known mostly for his many cityscapes and drawings of buildings that were made into print.
 The following list of illustrated publications contain his prints: He died in Haarlem, aged about 57.